Spring break in Montréal - bring it on!

 What you need to know for brunch recovery mode

-When it comes to eating the pain away, dim sum in Chinatown is a tried and true, post-night-out Montréal tradition, and not just because of the convenient concentration of dim sum places (Maison Kam Fung is a favourite) located right between downtown and Old Montréal.
-On the Plateau, in the shadow of Mount Royal, is the quintessentially Montréal Café Santropol, known for its healthy, over-sized sandwiches and warm, quirky décor.
-A few short blocks away are both Beautys Luncheonette on Mont-Royal Avenue (an authentic diner / time capsule opened in 1942) and the decidedly more modern Bagel Etc. (celebrated for, among other things, their sensational huevos rancheros with bacon).
-Lawrence on Saint-Laurent is a consistent hit with a crowd-pleasing brunch that somehow manages culinary excellence, affordability and unpretentiousness all at the same time.
-Fabergé Restaurant on Fairmount Avenue isn’t lacking for appeal or imagination either (look no further than their fried chicken waffle and breakfast poutine).
+When it comes to eating the pain away, dim sum in Chinatown is a tried and true, post-night-out Montréal tradition, and not just because of the convenient concentration of dim sum places (Restaurant La Maison Kam Fung is a favourite) located right between downtown and Old Montréal.
+On the Plateau, in the shadow of Mount Royal, is the quintessentially Montréal Santropol Café, known for its healthy, over-sized sandwiches and warm, quirky décor.
+A few short blocks away are both Beautys Luncheonette on Mont-Royal Avenue (an authentic diner / time capsule opened in 1942) and the decidedly more modern Bagel etc (celebrated for, among other things, their sensational huevos rancheros with bacon).
+Lawrence, on Saint-Laurent Boulevard, is a consistent hit with a crowd-pleasing brunch that somehow manages culinary excellence, affordability and unpretentiousness all at the same time.
+Le Fabergé on Fairmount Avenue isn’t lacking for appeal or imagination either (look no further than their fried chicken waffle and breakfast poutine).
 And while on Fairmount, don’t miss out on a chance to grab a bag of Montréal’s world-renowned, trademark, hangover-chasing bagels at Fairmount Bagel (open 24 hours).
-Lastly, if it’s a little hair of the dog you’re looking for, head to SuWu on Saint-Laurent for their mimosa-powered weekend brunch.
+Lastly, if it’s a little hair of the dog you’re looking for, head to SuWu on Saint-Laurent Boulevard for their mimosa-powered weekend brunch.
 After that, you’ll be primed to head back to the beginning of this list.